geojacobm6/angular-onedrive-picker/README.md

-angular-dropbox-box-picker
+angular-onedrive-picker
 ==========================

-A simple and cool angular directive which interacts with box and dropbox file pickers
+A simple and cool angular directive which interacts with OneDrive file pickers

 Demo
 ==========================